cthing/checkstyle-checks/README.md

 ```

 ### Building
-The libray is compiled for Java 11.
+The libray is compiled for Java 17.
+If a Java 17 toolchain is not available, one will be downloaded.

 Gradle is used to build the library:
 ```